-The American Talent Initiative (ATI) brings top colleges and universities together with the philanthropy and research communities in order to expand access and opportunity for talented low- and moderate-income students.
+The American Talent Initiative (ATI) brings top colleges and universities together with the philanthropy and research communities to expand access and opportunity for talented low- and moderate-income students.

 What is at stake?

 - These students have earned the opportunity to enroll in institutions with the highest graduation rates and best track records for post-graduate success, but for a variety of reasons—a lack of information about their options, confusion about costs, inadequate financial aid offers—many of them simply lack access.

 - Our nation and our economy benefit from cultivating and supporting talented young people from every zip code and income level.
 Growing disparities in household income make equal opportunity for all talented Americans one of our nation's most important goals, and ATI seeks to be part of the solution.

 What do we aim to accomplish?

-- In the first phase, 30 leading Ivy League, state flagship, private universities and liberal arts colleges will focus on enhancing and amplifying their own efforts to attract, enroll, and graduate lower-income students with the idea that, together, they can bring about a scale of national change that no single institution can accomplish alone
+- ATI members focus on enhancing and amplifying their own efforts to attract, enroll, and graduate lower-income students with the idea that, together, they can bring about a scale of national change that no single institution can accomplish alone.

 - To maximize the initiative’s reach and impact, in the years to come, ATI aims to expand, including as many as possible of the 341 colleges and universities with six-year graduation rates consistently above 70 percent.